All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Dosing & Administration

 Tirzepatide follows a similar weekly injection schedule with a more gradual titration approach.
 Treatment begins at 2.5mg weekly for four weeks, then increases by 2.5mg increments every four weeks until reaching the target dose of 5mg, 10mg, or 15mg weekly.
-The extended titration period helps minimize side effects while optimizing therapeutic response.
+The extended titration period helps minimize side effects while improving therapeutic response.

 Cost Range

 Brand-name Zepbound carries a list price of approximately $1,000-1,200 monthly.
-Insurance coverage is expanding but remains less comprehensive than for semaglutide.
+Insurance coverage is expanding but remains less thorough than for semaglutide.
 Compounded tirzepatide provides a cost-effective alternative at $250-450 monthly, though availability varies by compounding pharmacy and regulatory oversight.

 Pros and Cons